gloveboxes/Semantic-Search-with-OpenAI-Embeddings-and-Functions/README.md

 1. generate_session_embedding.ipynb: loads the master.csv file into a pandas dataframe and calls OpenAI Embeddedings to generate vectors for each session transcript.
 The pandas dataframe is then saved to master_embeddings.csv
 1. vector_search.py: loads the master_embeddings.csv into a pandas dataframe and prompts user for a quesy.
 The query is vectorised, then cosine_similarity used to find "nearest neighbour" for the query against the vectorised session transcripts.
+1. vector_service.py: FastAPI service that loads the master_embeddings.csv into a pandas dataframe and exposes a REST API to query the vectorised session transcripts.
+1. search.py: A simple tkinter GUI that prompts the user for a query and calls the vector_service.py REST API to find the "nearest neighbor" for the query against the vectorized session transcripts.

 ## Create a Vector Search Endpoint